 With so many beers out there, figuring out which beer is which style can be a real challenge.
 We have put together a list of common beer styles to help you comprehend that beer is so much more than lagers and ales.

-Take a look at popular styles of beer:
+List of popular styles of beer:

 - Amber / Red / Dark Ale